zedhaque/zh-openai-chatkit-advanced-samples/backend/README.md

 # ChatKit Python Backend

-> For the steps to run both fronend and backend apps in this repo, please refer to the README.md at the top directory insteaad.
+> For the steps to run both frontend and backend apps in this repo, please refer to the README.md at the top directory instead.

-This FastAPI service wires up a minimal ChatKit server implementation with a single tool capable of recording short facts that users share in the conversation.
-Facts that are saved through the widget are exposed via the `/facts` REST endpoint so the frontend can render them alongside the chat experience.
+This FastAPI service wires up the **Cozy Cat Companion** ChatKit server.
+The agent keeps per-thread cat stats in sync, streams themed widgets (cat name picker + profile card), and exposes a REST endpoint the frontend uses to refresh the dashboard.

 ## Features

-- **ChatKit endpoint** at `POST /chatkit` that streams responses using the ChatKit protocol when the optional ChatKit Python package is installed.
+- **ChatKit endpoint** at `POST /chatkit` that streams responses using the ChatKit protocol.
-- **Fact recording tool** that renders a confirmation widget with _Save_ and _Discard_ actions.
-- **Guardrail-ready system prompt** extracted into `app/constants.py` so it is easy to modify.
+- **Guardrail-ready system prompt** extracted into `app/constants.py` for easy iteration.
-- **Simple fact store** backed by in-memory storage in `app/facts.py`.
+- **In-memory stores** for conversation history (`MemoryStore`) and cat stats (`CatStore`).
 - **REST helpers**
-  - `GET  /facts` – list saved facts (used by the frontend list view)
-  - `POST /facts/{fact_id}/save` – mark a fact as saved
-  - `POST /facts/{fact_id}/discard` – discard a pending fact
-  - `GET  /health` – surface a basic health indicator
+  - `GET /cats/{thread_id}` – fetch the latest cat stats for a thread.

 ## Getting started